Ukraine Travel Advice

-If you are transiting to the east of the country, you should seek travel security advice as there is still political unrest and pro-Russian support in the area.
-Visits to the west and the remainder of Ukraine should be hassle free, however there are localised high risk areas which should be avoided.
+The overall travel advice for Ukraine is, if you are transiting to the east of the country, you should seek travel security advice as there is still political unrest and pro-Russian support in the area.
+Visits to the west and the remainder of Ukraine should be hassle-free, however there are localised high risk areas which should be avoided.

 There are a number of travel advisories that exist in the region of Donetsk and Luhansk.
 It is illegal to cross into Ukrainian territory using any border crossing which the Ukrainian authorities have not authorised or control.
 These include areas such as all land border crossings into Donetsk and many land border crossing in Luhansk Oblast, as well as all air and sea ports in Crimea.
 Such crossings should not be used at any point and the regions are best avoided.
 Please check before visiting that your itinerary includes only legal border crossings.
 Please avoid Simferopol and Sevastopol airports.

 Russia claim control over The Crimea Penisular - a major landmass in the Black Sea - however, this currently is not recognised by many countries as its sovereignty with Ukraine is disputed.
 As this situation progresses, caution is advised.